 General fund: This is the District's primary operating fund that is used to account for all financial resources.
-Major revenue sources include local property taxes.
+Major revenue sources include local property taxes and interest earnings.
 Expenditures include all costs associated with the daily operations of the District.